pyglet/pyglet/doc/programming_guide/rendering.rst

             final_color = vertex_colors;
         }
     """

+.. note:: By default, pyglet includes and sets the ``WindowBlock`` uniform when the window is created.
+If you do not use
+    the ``window.projection`` or ``window.view`` in your vertex shader, your graphics may not display properly.

 The source strings are then used to create :py:class:`~pyglet.graphics.shader.Shader` objects, which are then linked together in a :py:class:`~pyglet.graphics.shader.ShaderProgram`.
 Shader objects are automatically